Venom (character): Marvel 2099

+In Marvel 2099, there have been different hosts for the 2099 version of Venom:

+Kron Stone

 Kron Stone is the older half-brother of Spider-Man 2099 (Miguel O'Hara), having the same father: Tyler Stone.
 As a child, Kron was continually abused by the android housekeeper which mistook him for a dog, and as a result he later became a bully, taking enjoyment in other people's pain.
 The relationship between the two brothers is so conflicted that Miguel tried to kill Kron at one point.
 In his introduction, Stone ordered Jake Gallows' family to be killed.
 Gallows found Stone and fatally wounded him with a knife as revenge, before dumping his body into the sewer.
 As Kron laid dying in the sewer, his body brushed up against a black ball.
 The ball then bonded to him and formed a new Venom.
 The symbiote was described as having mutated over the years, and displayed new abilities in this timeline, including acidic blood and saliva.
 With this new power, Stone sought to emotionally torture Miguel—whom Kron never discovered was his half-brother—by hurting those close to him, going so far as to kill Miguel's former love Dana—who was also Tyler's lover.
 After a fight between Spider-Man and Venom, the former emerged as the victor, using loud speakers to neutralize Venom, who was subsequently taken to the lab for study.
 It was revealed that the symbiote bonded with Kron on a molecular level, giving Kron an amorphous physiology that allowed his body to take on the properties of the symbiote itself.

 Later, after the symbiote was separated from Kron, it merged with Roman the Sub-Mariner, the son of Namor, who fled to the ocean and is never seen again.
 It was later shown that part of the symbiote is at the Alchemax lab for studying.